Barbell Side Split Squat

 Instructions

-- Brace your core and keep your torso tall.
+- Brace your core and keep the bar centered before shifting to one side.

-- Push through the working foot to return to the middle, then repeat.
+- Push through the working foot to bring your hips back to the center.

 Tips & Tricks